 2. What can a personal loan be used for?

-But personal loans can also be ideal when you need cash for other reasons, whether to pay for home improvements, a vacation, or an unplanned expense.
+Personal loans can also be ideal when you need cash for other reasons, whether it’s to pay for a home improvement project, an event, a vacation, or an unplanned expense.

 3. How do personal loans compare with other options?

-To choose the best loan option for you, it helps to understand how personal loans work—as well as the difference between secured and unsecured loans.
-Simply put, secured loans require collateral, while unsecured loans don’t.
+To choose the best loan option for you, it helps to understand that personal loans can differ in amount, necessary collateral, and repayment from other loans.

-For smaller amounts, you might qualify for a balance transfer credit card with a low introductory APR.
-If you can pay off the balance before the introductory period ends, a credit card could be a good option.
-Just beware of the hazards: If you can’t pay off your balance before the interest rate rises or are late with your payments, you could be charged hundreds or thousands in interest.
+A credit card can be a way to borrow smaller amounts than a personal loan, to pay for things you need.
+You might qualify for a credit card with a balance transfer offer that features a low introductory annual percentage rate (APR).
+If you can pay off the balance before the introductory period ends, a credit card could be a good option that can save you money.
+Just beware of the hazards: if you can’t pay off your balance before the interest rate rises or if you are late with your payments, you could be charged hundreds or thousands of dollars in interest.

 4. Do I need collateral?

-Personal loans are generally unsecured, which means you don’t have to put up collateral like a savings account, CD, or your home or car.
+With an unsecured personal loan, you don’t have to put up collateral, like a savings account, CD, your home, or car.
 Instead, the lender will decide if you qualify based on your credit history and other factors.

 5. Can a personal loan save me money?

-Many potential borrowers incorrectly assume that personal loans come with high interest rates.
-The truth is personal loans can have relatively low interest rates.
-Discover Personal Loans offers rates as low as 7.99%, up to 24.99% APR, based on creditworthiness at time of application.
+Many potential borrowers assume that personal loans come with high interest rates, when compared with other options.
+The truth is that personal loans can have relatively low interest rates.
+At Discover Personal Loans, your APR will be between 7.99% and 24.99% based on creditworthiness at time of application for loan terms of 36–84 months.
+For example, if you get approved for a $15,000 loan at 11.99% APR for a term of 72 months, you’ll pay just $293 per month.

 6. Can I apply for a personal loan online?

-With progress in cybersecurity and internet banking technology, online lenders have become reliable—and safe—sources for loans.
-In addition, many people enjoy the convenience of an online loan application, which can be completed in minutes.
+Yes.
+You have a choice between applying online or going to a bank.
+With progress in cybersecurity and internet banking technology, online lending has become a reliable—and safe—source for loans.
+In addition, many people enjoy the convenience of an online loan application.

 7. Are all personal loans the same?

-8. Do I need a perfect credit score to qualify?
+8. Do I need a perfect credit score to get approval?

-But a good credit score might qualify you for a lower interest rate, because it can be an indication of your ability to pay back the loan.
+A strong credit score might help you obtain a lower interest rate, because it can be an indication of your ability to pay back the loan.
+Some lenders, like Discover Personal Loans, let you check your rate with a “soft credit pull.”

 9. How long does the approval process take?

-A personal loan is a versatile financial tool that comes with a host of benefits: It’s easy to apply for and manage, and could save you money compared to other borrowing tools.
+A personal loan is a versatile financial tool that comes with a host of benefits.
+It’s easy to apply for and manage, and it could save you money compared with other borrowing tools.

-But taking out a loan is still a big decision, so be deliberate and don’t ask for more cash than you really need—you’ll end up paying more in interest.
+Taking out a loan is still a big decision, though, so be deliberate and don’t ask for more cash than you really need—you may end up paying more in interest.

 Want to learn more about how a personal loan could help you fast-track your financial goals?
 Our personal loan payment calculator makes it easy to estimate monthly payments based on loan amount and credit score.